tomheston/heston-publications/README.md

 ## 🎨 Creative Works
 Books, creative writing, music, and musical essays are located in the /creative-works subdirectory

+## 💻 Software
+Software located in the /software subdirectory

 ## 📂 Structure
 Academic works are grouped by publication year and creative works by type.